vk208/ultradeformable_liposome_simulations/README.md

 _CompressibilityModulus.py_ reads the xvg files, calculates the area compressibility modulus and the bending modulus based on this paper (DOI: https://doi.org/10.1038/s41598-019-44318-9), and plots them.

 _AddWF.py_ reads a coordinate file, finds the number of standard MARTINI water beads (W), converts 1/10th of the W beads to the antifreeze beads (WF), and writes a new coordinate file.

+_MakeSlurmScripts.py_ creates SLURM submit scripts for a bunch of surface tension simulations and the bash scripts to easily submit to a supercomputer.